 This Summer School has been conceived as a series of lecture courses on complexity in physics in its broadest sense, including social sciences and economics.
 The program is thus strongly interdisciplinary, and therefore researchers from other disciplines are very welcome and encouraged to attend as well.
 No previous knowledge of the relevant research fields is assumed beyond a bachelor’s degree.
 The lecture courses are well suited for beginners, but will also include references to the most recent scientific results.
 The potential participants, therefore, are master course students, PhD students, postdocs, and other junior and senior researchers interested in these topics.

 It should be emphasized that the speakers will not only give lectures but will also interact with the students to form subgroups of those that are especially interested in their Complexity field and meet with them separately (at some suitably chosen times) to discuss their individual research problems.
-Also, the students will have the possibility to present their work in short reports (maximum eight talks, based on selection and invitation, 15 minutes each, on Wednesday 6 September afternoon, 4.30 – 6.30 pm).
+Also, the students will have the possibility to present their work in short reports (15 minutes each).

 For the more detailed scientific program of the lecture courses please see the abstracts with the basic literature available as pdf file at the address: como2017program.

 Would you like to participate?
 See the registration page.